abhishekkumar2718/conky_conf/README.md

 # Description:

+A beautiful but functional desktop configuration which also serves as 'agenda notebook'.

 This project serves two goals:

 	* Provide a simple method to recreate this configuration on any new computer I use frequently.